BACK

 It’s also a great idea to store copies of lease agreements for past tenants, especially until any statute of limitations expires on the tenancy.

-If you are unsure about your lease terms or the lease signing process, you should have your contract reviewed by a licensed lawyer conversant with landlord-tenant laws in your state.
+Landlords are responsible, first and foremost, for understanding and complying with local landlord-tenant regulations.
+If you’re unsure about any lease terms or the lease signing process, have your contract reviewed by a licensed lawyer conversant with landlord-tenant laws in your state.
 Each state has different requirements about rental leases and what can be included in a lease agreement.
-Better safe than sorry when it comes to crucial documents like leases.
+It’s important to understand the rental lease as a binding contract between landlords and tenants.

 Conclusion